 Disabled band reduction

-An eligible person is someone who is liable with regards to a dwelling which is the sole, or main residence of at least one qualifying individual, and in which there is:
+A discount may be awarded to a liable person if the dwelling is the sole or main residence of at least one qualifying individual and there is:

-- A room which is not a bathroom, a kitchen or lavatory and which is predominantly used (whether for providing therapy or otherwise) by and is required for meeting the needs of any resident qualifying individual
+- a room which is not a bathroom, a kitchen or a lavatory and which is predominantly used (whether for providing therapy or otherwise) by and is required for meeting the needs of any qualifying individual resident or dwelling or

-- A bathroom or kitchen which is not the only bathroom or kitchen within the dwelling, and which is required for meeting the needs of any resident qualifying individual resident
+- a bathroom or kitchen (which is not the only bathroom or kitchen within the dwelling) is required for meeting the needs of any qualifying individual or

-- Sufficient floor space to permit the use of a wheelchair required for meeting the needs of any resident qualifying individual.
-Please note: a wheelchair is not considered as being required for meeting an individual’s needs, if that person does not need to use it indoors.
+Please note: a wheelchair is not to be considered as being required for meeting an individual’s needs if that person does not need to use it indoors.

 For the purposes of these regulations, a “qualifying individual” is someone who is substantially and permanently disabled.

-If this criteria is met and the disabled band reduction is awarded, the calculation is made by calculating the amount due in the next lowest valuation band.
-For example: for a band D property awarded a disabled band reduction, liability would be calculated at band C.
+If the disabled band reduction is awarded, the discount is worked out by calculating the amount due in the valuation band next lowest in the range.
+For example, if a band D property is awarded a disabled band reduction, their payments and liability would be calculated at band C.

-If the property is a band A, a reduction will still apply.
-This will be calculated at 5/9’s of the amount of the band D rate.
+If the property is a band A, which is the lowest band, a reduction will still apply.
+This will be calculated at 5/9’s of the amount of a band D.